 Outsourcing business operations in other countries refer to offshoring.
-The local workers and trade union of America is worried about this trend.
-They seem this as the opportunity to lend businesses to others when there are a number of local workers seeking work.
-Their argument revolves around the unemployment rate in the USA, and they think it’s unfair to send job opportunity to other countries other than the USA.
+The local workers and trade unions of America are worried about this trend.
+They see this as the opportunity to lend businesses to others when there are a number of local workers seeking work.
+Their argument revolves around the unemployment rate in the USA, and they think it’s unfair to send job opportunities to countries other than the USA.

 According to this argument, BPO services are offending the domestic economy.

-In contrast to the popular belief of the workers in the USA, companies believe that to outsource business operations credits productivity in a cost-effective manner.
+In contrast to the popular belief of the workers in the USA, companies believe that outsourcing business operations credit productivity in a cost-effective manner.

 Even from this initiative, the local workers were still not very happy.
 Their perspective was that it only made CEOs and company owners rich and the local workers suffered.